RamonLean/vmware-host-modules/README.md

-**To get the patch for VMware Workstation 17.6.2 click access this link: https://github.com/RamonLean/vmware-host-modules/tree/workstation-17.6.2**
+**To get the patch for VMware Workstation 17.6.2 access this link: https://github.com/RamonLean/vmware-host-modules/tree/workstation-17.6.2**

 This repository tracks patches needed to build VMware (Player and Workstation) host modules against recent kernels.
 As it focuses on recent